 The course is related to most of the courses taught in business studies.
 The program lasts for 15-weeks.
-Admissions are rolling with the aim of securing a prize of US $10,000 awarded to the best business plan.
+Admissions are rolling with the aim of securing a cash awarde for the best business plan.
 A Signature membership to ZERU Center where you access tons of business development services.

 Aim of the Course